rnurgaliyev/kmip-server-dsm/README.md

 small Raspberry Pi like computer, where you will have your own way of protecting KMIP server itself, for example store it on LUKS partition and do not automount it on reboots.

+Minumum version of Synology DSM that works correctly with this KMIP server is DSM 7.2-64570.

 Based on [PyKMIP](https://github.com/OpenKMIP/PyKMIP) project.